entenschule/zoo2/proj/scripts/prop/README.md

-# add and remove properties
+# create and delete properties

 These scripts add and remove properties of a class.